Inge Fænn

 Inge Fænn (born 1945) is a Norwegian editor, journalist, and author.
-He is from Markane in the municipality of Stryn.
+He is from Markane in Stryn Municipality.
 Fænn worked as a journalist for the newspaper Fjordingen and he managed the branch office for the newspaper Sunnmørsposten in Stryn before serving as the editor of Fjordingen from 1996 to 2005.

 Fænn was a member of the main committee for the Norwegian Skiing Championship in Stryn in 1996, and he served as the head of the Sogn og Fjordane Skiing Association (Sogn og Fjordane Skikrins).